Common misconceptions about Progesterone after Ovulation

 After progesterone circulates through the blood, it is then passed into the liver where it is metabolized and secreted into urine as PdG (Pregnanediol Glucuronide).
 Studies have shown that PdG levels in first morning urine show an average of the serum progesterone levels from the day before.
 Because PdG shows an average, this makes it a better way to measure the overall progesterone production after ovulation.

 As the first at-home PdG test, Proov makes it easy to test your levels!
-With Proov, you can test first morning urine from days 7-10 after ovulation - when PdG is the highest in healthy ovulatory cycles.
+With Proov, you can test first morning urine from days 7-10 after peak fertility - when PdG is the highest in healthy ovulatory cycles.
 If Proov is not positive during the testing window, you could have lack of ovulation or suboptimal ovulation, which is something to discuss with your doctor.

 More questions?
 Reach out to us at email@example.com!